 Close×

-This is according to seasonally adjusted figures released by the Australian Bureau of Statistics (ABS).
+This is according to seasonally adjusted figures released by the Australian Bureau of Statistics (ABS), which also shows fashion was one of the strongest spending growth categories in year-on-year terms.

-The slip in April follows a 1.6 per cent rise in March, and a rise of 0.3 per cent in February.
+The total monthly household spending slip in April follows a 1.6 per cent rise in March, and a rise of 0.3 per cent in February.

-Transport drove the total spending slip, with spending in the category plunging by 4.7 per cent.
+Transport drove the total spending slip MoM, with spending in the category plunging by 4.7 per cent.
 That followed a 5.4 per cent monthly lift in March.

 Fashion spending dropped by 2.2 per cent in April, following a 0.9 per cent lift in March.

-Across the states, clothing and footwear spending was down in all states except for Western Australia, with that state recording a 0.9 per cent lift in April.
+Clothing and footwear spending was down in all states and territories except for Western Australia, with that state recording a 0.9 per cent lift in April.

-New South Wales and Victoria recorded the strongest dips, down 3 per cent and 3.2 per cent respectively.
+New South Wales and Victoria recorded the strongest monthly dips in fashion spending, down 3 per cent and 3.2 per cent respectively.
 South Australia came third, down 2.2 per cent, with Queensland, Tasmania and the Northern Territory recording slips of just over 1 per cent.

-The fall in transport spending reflected widespread impacts and responses to the conflict in the Middle East, ABS noted.
+The strong fall in transport spending month-on-month reflected widespread impacts and responses to the conflict in the Middle East, the ABS pointed out.
 Air transport was the largest contributor to the decline, as households scaled back travel in response to broader uncertainties and higher airfares.

 Higher jet fuel costs also added to the fall in transport spending, as airlines cancelled routes during the month to keep services viable.
 The resulting refunds are recorded as a reduction in air transport.